skinny85/eol-blog/src/articles/2016/unit-acceptance-or-functional-demystifying-the-test-types-part2.md

 <dt>Ease of writing</dt>
 <dd>
 As they are only concerned with their code, unit tests are the simplest ones to write.
-In Java, for example, all you need to know is the <code>@Test</code> annotation and a way of asserting things, and you're good to go.
+In Java, for example, all you need to know is the `@Test` annotation and a way of asserting things, and you're good to go.
 In contrast, integration and end-to-end tests are much more complex, both in terms of the pre-conditions set up of the system under test, and the tools used.
 </dd>

 <dt>Error locality</dt>